 necessary.
 You will need to read and absorb all these instructions BEFORE you start the

-kit but are NOT intended to replace good metal boatbuilding practice.
+STEEL OR ALUMINUM PLANS & CUTTING FILES but are NOT intended to replace good metal boatbuilding practice.
 If you are not

 already a competent welder then please seek assistance.